analyticsMD/bin2ools-dotfiles/README.md

 ## Installation

-[]()  **Warning:** See above if you have never given bintools-dotfiles a try.
-You should first review the short video subject above, which will walk you through important PREP STEPS before installing Homebrew and pipx packages that constitute a Bin2ools install on your MacBook.
-NOTE: Bintools scripts and settings are included in newer laptops to make your life easier, but don't use them blindly, especially if you have strong opinions about open source.
-They are still "Use at your own risk!"
+[]()  **Warning:** See above if this is your first time installing Bintools.
+Be sure to review the short video.
+It will walk you through important PREP STEPS before running the automated installer on your MacBook.
+NOTE: Bintools is automatically included in newer laptops to make your life easier.

 ### Using this Github repository, and the automatic installer.